EverestHC-mySofie/adequate_json/README.md

 when serializing objects, will use the `#model_name` property to retrieve the name of the serializer to search for.

-If you need to change the type of serializer an object, you may define the `serializer` method on your model:
+If you need to change the type of serializer for a given model, you may define the `serializer` method on the model:

 ```ruby
 class Book < ApplicationRecord